Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents: Introduction

 \section{Introduction}

-With the rapid development of machine learning methods, Intelligent Agents powered by Deep Reinforcement Learning (DRL), are making their way into increasingly high risk applications, such as healthcare and robotics \cite{stone2016artificial}.
-However, with the growing complexity of these algorithms, it is hardly if at all possible to comprehend the decisions of the resulting agents \cite{selbst2018intuitive}.
-The research areas of Explainable Artificial Intelligence (XAI) and Interpretable Machine Learning aim to shed light on the decision-making process of existing black-box models.
-In the case of Neural Networks with visual inputs, the most common explanation approach is the generation of saliency maps that highlight the most relevant input pixels for a given prediction.
-Recent years saw a plethora of methods to create such saliency maps \cite{arrieta2020}.
-However, a current challenge for XAI is finding suitable measures for evaluating these explanations.
-For black-box models like deep neural networks, it is especially crucial to evaluate the faithfulness of the explanations (i.e., is the reasoning given by the explanation the same reasoning which the agent actually used) \cite{mohseni2020multidisciplinary}.
-This need for evaluating the faithfulness of explanations was further demonstrated by \citeauthor{adebayo2018sanity} \shortcite{adebayo2018sanity}, who proposed sanity checks which showed that for some saliency approaches, there is no strong dependence between the agents learned parameters and the resulting saliency maps.
+With the rapid development of machine learning methods, Deep Reinforcement Learning (DRL) agents are making their way into increasingly high-risk applications, such as healthcare and robotics.
+However, this comes with an increasing complexity of state spaces and algorithms, making it hardly if at all possible to comprehend the decisions of these agents \citep{Heuillet2021}.
+The research areas of Explainable Artificial Intelligence (XAI) and Interpretable Machine Learning aim to shed light on the decision-making process of such black-box models.
+In the case of DRL agents, which utilize neural networks with visual inputs, the most common explanation approach is the generation of saliency maps that highlight the most relevant input pixels for a given decision.
+In general, there are three main ideas on how to create saliency maps.
+The first idea is to use the gradient with respect to each input to see how much small changes of this input influence the prediction.
+The second group of methods uses modified propagation rules to calculate how relevant each neuron of the network was, based on the intermediate results of the prediction.
+Finally, perturbation-based approaches perturb areas of the input and measure how much this changes the output of the network.
+Both gradient and modified propagation saliency maps have been applied to DRL agents \citep{zahavy2016,huber2019}.
+However, recent years saw a trend towards perturbation-based saliency maps \citep{greydanus2018visualizing,puri2020}.
+The major advantage of perturbation-based approaches is their model agnosticism.
+Since they only use the in- and outputs of the agent, they can be applied to any agent without adjustments.

-So far, most faithfulness comparisons of saliency maps focus on image classification tasks.
-There is little work on computationally evaluating saliency maps in different tasks like Reinforcement Learning.
-Furthermore, these evaluations often try to cover as many different saliency map approaches as possible.
-This mostly leads to selections of algorithms with distinct motivations and requirements, which is less helpful for people with specific requirements.
-Without full access to the agent, for example, one cannot use methods that rely on the inner workings of the agent but must rely on model agnostic methods, which can be applied to any agent.
-Model agnostic saliency maps mostly come in the form of perturbation-based approaches which perturb parts of the input and observe how much this affects the agent's prediction.